OreAdebiyi14/CA1--Software-Quality-Handbook/docs/code_reviews.md

 ---

 ## 3. Best Practices for Code Authors
-*The aim for Authors is to equip them with pratical steps to prepare their code for a steady review process.*
+*Aim: Equip authors with pratical steps to prepare their code for a steady review process.*

 **Preparation**
 - Reviewing own work for any issues before submitting.